-While the Company has registered all its claims and licenses with the appropriate mining authorities and has filed all required documentation needed to keep the claims in good standing, these should not be considered absolute guarantees of irrevocable title to those properties.
+While the Company has, to the best of its knowledge, registered all its claims and licenses with the appropriate mining authorities and has filed all required documentation needed to keep the claims in good standing, these should not be considered absolute guarantees of irrevocable title to those properties.
 The Company's properties may also be subject to prior unregistered agreements or transfers and the Company's ownership of these properties may be affected by these or other undetected defects.
 The Company's properties may include recorded third party claims, which have not been surveyed, rendering uncertainty as to their exact location.
 The Company may also lose entitlement to claims if certain payments are not made.
-The Company's title to the Caldera Property is subject to fulfilment of the terms of the Original Agreement.
+The Company's title to the Caldera Property is subject to fulfilment of the terms of the original Caldera option agreement.